History of the Jews and the Crusades: Jewish crusade literature

 The end of the crusades brought with it many narratives coming from both Jewish and Christian sources.
-Among the better-known Jewish narratives are the chronicles of Solomon Bar Simson and Rabbi Eliezer bar Nathan, The Narrative of the Old Persecutions by Mainz Anonymous, and Sefer Zekhirah, or The Book of Remembrance, by Rabbi Ephraim of Bonn.
+Among the better-known Jewish narratives are the chronicles of Solomon Bar Simson Rabbi Eliezer bar Nathan, The Narrative of the Old Persecutions by Mainz Anonymous, and Sefer Zekhirah, or The Book of Remembrance, by Rabbi Ephraim of Bonn.

 The Chronicle of Solomon Bar Simson (1140) is mostly a record of what happened during the period of the First Crusade.
 Bar Simson accurately discusses the martyrdom of the communities more than the rare conversion of individuals.
-It is widely accepted that Bar Simson really existed, but it is hard to be sure who wrote the Chronicle and for what purpose.

 The Chronicle of Rabbi Eliezer bar Nathan (mid-12th century) is known to be written by a person named Rabbi Eliezer bar Nathan, who was very popular in his time due to his writings.
 He is thought to have borrowed much of his information from Bar Simson, since much of the information is the same.
-His writing here is extremely emotional, taking on a more apocatic tone in a sense.
+His writing here is emotional, taking on a more apocatic tone in a sense.
 There is a definite sense of personal experience coming out of this chronicle, experience with death and suffering within his community and others.
 This chronicle was extremely popular at the time, as several manuscripts were written about it in a myriad of places.

 The Narrative of the Old Persecutions (14th century), as the lack of the author's name implies, is from an unknown author.
 The main focus of this narrative is on Mainz, and takes a very realistic stance on the crusades.
 It tells of the complacency of Rhenish Jews, of the reactions that Mainz Jews had to news of other communities falling to the crusaders, and of their turn towards the Church to protect them, only to find more despair there.
 It also brings in some information coming from the late Middle Ages, of Jews being associated with well poisoning.